CaptainMirage/CaptainMirage/README.md

 - 💻 im a 15 years old programmer who likes playing apex legends
 - 🔌 i know Python, HTML & CSS, i will learn more in the future (currently learning C++)
-- 📡 i am not an expert but im good, and i look good~ *wink*
+- 📡 i am not an expert but im good, and i look good~
 - 💞 wraith is mad at me i think
-- 🎮 PSN : MrEtrigan (if you wanna play apex i'll be there :) )
+- 🎮 PSN : MrEtrigan (if you wanna play apex i'll be there)
 - 🧧 if you wanna talk check my [Discord Profile](https://discord.com/users/701437535641141328)

 Also check out my [Youtube Channel](https://www.youtube.com/channel/UCEi1Yl_QpYygxaLeJ3THdwA)! (if you like apex, i upload apex gameplay vids)